 Monday: Frosty pumpkin shake by Healthy Happy Life

 Instead of eating leftover pie for breakfast, try this thick, creamy pumpkin shake with all the flavors of pumpkin pie in a portable, healthy breakfast you can sip and savor all morning long.
-Plus, it takes just minutes to blend, making it perfect for a hectic Monday morning.
-Go with the lower-fat option (substituting frozen bananas for coconut milk) for a truly guilt-free but equally delicious morning.
+Plus, it takes just minutes to blend, making it perfect for a busy Monday morning.
+Go with the lower-fat option (substituting frozen bananas for coconut milk) for a truly nutritious but equally delicious morning.
 You can even throw in a handful of spinach to up the volume and nutrition profile.
-The shake might turn green, but the decadent taste of cinnamon and pumpkin still shine.
+The shake might turn green, but the decadent taste of cinnamon and pumpkin will still shine.

 Tuesday: Salted brownie baked oatmeal by The Oatmeal Artist